What Causes Sweaty Feet? 9 Sweaty Feet Treatments to Try

 8. Do a Vinegar Bath Soak

 Another foot soak option is vinegar and water.
-Mix 1 part of white or apple cider vinegar into 2 parts of warm water in a basic or tub.
-Soak your feet 10-20 minutes.
-Do not use a vinegar soak if there are any cuts, bruises or sores on your feet.
+Mix 1 part of white or apple cider vinegar into 2 parts of warm water in a basin or tub.
+Soak your feet for 10-20 minutes.
+Do not use a vinegar soak if there are any cuts, bruises, or sores on your feet.

 Foot odor typically happens when sweat builds up on the feet without an outlet to evaporate.